FrozenMeatloaf/portfolio-kami/_portfolio/bloccit.md

 ## Explanation

 <span class="title-color">Bloccit</span> was first when it came to my <span class="bloc-color">Bloc.io</span> curriculum.
 The project consisted of many required check-marks to be passed, all of which taught me a new lesson, and all determined by a mentor if fully understood before their completion.
-Each check-mark not only lead me to finishing this (my first) project, but provided me the resources and "know-hows" to complete my own applications in the future.
+Each check-mark not only lead me to finishing this (my first) project, but provided me the resources and "know-hows" to complete any application in the future.

 ## Problem